 Serve it with a bottle of hot sauce so your guests can add some “bloody” spice to their soup,

 “Eat them slow, ’cause every one’s a prize.”

 These are fairly easy to make, and can be baked and frozen days ahead of time.
-You can fill them with COOKED ground beef and a little gravy– however, I know if I were attending a Sweeney Todd party, I would be hesitant to eat any meat pies.
+You can fill them with cooked ground beef and a little gravy– however, I know if I were attending a Sweeney Todd party, I would be hesitant to eat any meat pies.
 That’s why I made these yummy bite-sized pies mushroom instead of meat.
-Your guests can be guaranteed not a bit of human flesh went into this savory side dish.
+Your guests can be guaranteed not a bit of flesh went into this savory side dish.
 I elaborated on my Vegan Ground Beef recipe from my Vegan Cheeseburger Egg Rolls blog.